ThePioneerJP/ponytAIl/README.md

 # ponytAIl
-ponytAIl: Polymorphic Orchestration of Networked Youthful, Adaptable Intelligence with Language is an node based multi-agent system targeting both LLM and BCI (in the future)
+ponytAIl: Polymorphic Orchestration of Networked Youthful, Adaptable Intelligence with Language.
+It is an node based multi-agent system targeting both LLM and BCI (in the future)

 ## Installation